dbayonacode/MatchCandidatesAPI/README.md

 api/candidates: Get the most qualified candidate(s) for a job

 To test the endpoints swagger (open-source framework) has been added to the project.
-It provides an UI i for describing, producing, consuming, and visualizing the RESTful endpoints.
+It provides an UI for describing, producing, consuming, and visualizing the RESTful endpoints.

-##Run Swagger:
+## Run Swagger

 Run the project (F5 key)